 (6) Nothing in this section is to be read as limiting the ability of the Authority to act through its officers and agents in the normal course of business.

-(7) This section does not apply to the execution of documents but authority to execute documents on behalf of the Authority can be given under section 45.
+(7) This section does not apply to the execution of documents.